RichardEssery/FSM/README.md

 |  Tsoil(1:4) |  K                 | Soil layer temperatures       |
 |  Tsurf      |  K                 | Surface skin temperature      |

 Snow and soil layers are numbered from the top downwards.
-File `data/dump.txt` is an example of a dump file produced at the end of a run which can be used to restart the model.
+File `data/dump.txt` is an example of a dump file produced at the end of a run which could be used to restart the model.

 ### Output namelist